The Wayfarer’s Repose

 “Well, shit.”

-Brota stood before the forest, The undergrowth was thick, it was night, and it was pouring.
-There was no way to track Xander or whatever had taken him.
-Whatever it was there were more of them.
+Brota stood before the forest.
+The undergrowth was thick, it was night, and it was pouring.
+There was no way to track Xander, or whatever had taken him.
+Whatever it was, there were more of them.
 She heard them moving closer in the tree line.
 Then she heard it all around her; a dozen, or more, of whatever they were.

+The soft, bluish lights of the coach house were visible.
+She could see them cutting through the torrent.
+The buildings weren’t far.
 She silently chided herself.
 They had almost made it without incident, then she had to go and say it had been quiet.
 Stupid.
-In the mud, next to her helm was Xander’s cane.
+In the mud, next to her helm, was Xander’s cane.
 She picked them both up.

 Brota unlatched her mace and drew her shield before her.
 She wanted to march into the woods.
 She wanted to save Xander.
 She would likely be overwhelmed by whatever was making the whooping noise and left for dead.
 She imagined a million ways to die in quick succession.
 Nothing that ended in Xander’s rescue and their survival.